martin-azpillaga/M/README.md

 >-[Unknown](https://quoteinvestigator.com/2011/05/13/einstein-simple/)

-### M is for everyone
+### Involve all the team
-M tries to involve all the technical roles in development: Artists - drawers, modelers, , programmers, designers
+M tries to involve all the technical roles in development: Artists, programmers and designers in the development of the game under an ubiquitous language.

 Textual programming | Visual programming
 --- | ---